 Mr. Fifield was the project architect for the first significant residential development in the DUMBO neighborhood on the Brooklyn Waterfront.
-He designed the successful renovation and conversion of several landmarked warehouse buildings for residential and commercial office use, and he continues to work on these projects with developer Two Trees Management.
+He designed the successful renovation and conversion of several landmarked warehouse buildings for residential and commercial office use with developer Two Trees Management.

 His adaptive reuse projects include the conversion of a 16-story industrial building into residential lofts for Christodora House in the East Village in New York City.
 His project experience also includes numerous projects for specialty retail companies such as Dean & DeLuca, D. Seidenberg Antiques, and the Stephen Haller Galleries, as well as the corporate offices and flagship store for Coach Leatherware in New York City, and several other stores for Coach in Boston, Los Angeles, Princeton, Manhasset, and Amagansett.
 His work on historic buildings has included projects for The Puck Building at 295 Lafayette Street, The Stanhope Hotel, 379 West Broadway, and One Broadway, all in New York City.

 John received his Bachelor of Arts degree and his Master of Architecture degree, both from Washington University in St. Louis.
 He was the recipient of several awards including the AIA School medal, The Whitman Prize for Design Excellence, and the Alpha Rho Chi medal.
-He was first registered as an architect in the state of New York in 1984 and is also registered in the states of New Jersey, Connecticut, and Massachusetts.
+He was first registered as an architect in the state of New York in 1984 and is also registered in the states of Connecticut.

 John is an experienced public speaker and has spoken before both client and professional audiences on topics ranging from retail store design trends to the technical legal and design issues involved in working with landmarked structures.
-He is a United States Green Building Council LEED Accredited Professional and a member of the Green Building Council, the American Institute of Architects National Council of Architectural Registration Boards, the Westport Historical Society, and the Westport School Construction Committee.
+He is a United States Green Building Council LEED Accredited Professional and a member of the Green Building Council, the American Institute of Architects and the National Council of Architectural Registration Boards.

 Contact John at email@example.com.

 Mr. Piaker has developed a body of work that includes several commercial lobby renovations in New York City, all of which are unique to their respective buildings, yet share a consistent interest in sequence and progression and a similar approach to the use of materials and exploration of detailing.
-These projects include 1359 Broadway, 800 Second Avenue, the Navarre Building, and 215 Park Avenue South, which received the New York State Association of Architects Award for Excellence in Design.
-He has completed numerous historic renovation projects, including The Stanhope Hotel, Scully & Scully, The Flatiron Building, and the conversion of an industrial building for residential loft use at 500 Broome Street in the SoHo Landmark district in New York City.
+These projects include The Paramount Building at 1501 Broadway, 1400 Broadway, 1359 Broadway, 1350 Broadway, 1333 Broadway, and 215 Park Avenue South, which received the New York State Association of Architects Award for Excellence in Design.
+He has completed numerous historic renovation projects, including The Stanhope Hotel, Scully & Scully, The Flatiron Building, and the conversion of an industrial building for residential loft use at The Mill Building in Williamsburg.

 Prior to joining John Fifield Associates, Mr. Piaker worked with Der Scutt Architect, Fox and Fowle Architects, and F. Daniel Cathers and Associates, Architects.
 He has also worked for J.F.
 Judski Associates Construction and Rouse and Associates, the Philadelphia-based real estate developer.